 Medical malpractice is exposed in China.
 This underscores that while we have a very serious problem with medical malpractice in the United States, it pales in comparison to many countries.
-Of course, that fact that we have less medical malpractice in this country, relatively speaking, is not the lens with which we should be looking at our health care system.
+Of course, the fact that we have less medical malpractice in this country, relatively speaking, is not the lens with which we should be looking at our health care system.
 If the IOM is even close to right, there are just too many avoidable malpractice deaths a year.

 Where is Obama’s head on medical malpractice reform?
 Honestly, I’m tired of trying to figure it out.